laszloszurok/hugo-website/content/arch-notes/post-installation.md

 exec dwm
 ```

 Save the file and exit the editor.
-Now you should be able to launch dwm with the following command:
+Now you should be able to launch dwm with this command:
 ```terminal
 ❯ startx
 ```